Packing for Antarctica

 The details of what clothing will be provided on your own voyage can be found in your original confirmation email which you will have received by email shortly after booking.
 If in any doubt, please get in touch with your Customer Experience Coordinator.

-If you're unsure whether to buy or rent any kit that is not provided on your ship, have a read of our article 'Should I buy or hire kit for Antarctica?'.
+If you're unsure whether to buy or rent any kit that is not provided on your ship, have a read of our article.

 Swoop Says background image